fred-agent/deployment-factory/README.md

 - **MinIO** – for object storage
 - **OpenSearch** – for search and analytics capabilities (including vector store capabilities)
 - **k3d** - for setting up a dummy kubernetes cluster (used by Fred project only for development purposes)
+- **Kubernetes MCP Server** - so that AI agents can interact with Kubernetes clusters

 This repository aims to simplify local development and testing by providing a ready-to-use, reproducible environment for all shared dependencies across the `fred-agent` projects.